YWCA USA: Structure

+YWCA's Local Associations are separate and independent 501(c)(3) organizations with their own Board of Directors, staffing and budget.

 History

 YWCA USA was founded as the Young Women's Christian Association in New York City in 1858.

 In 1905, the Harlem YWCA hired the first Black woman general secretary of a local YWCA branch, Eva del Vakia Bowles.
 Bowles joined the national association as the head of "colored programs" in 1913 and remained in that capacity until 1932.

 Prior to the Civil Rights Movement, some YWCA facilities were segregated or operated as separate organizations.
 Advocates like Helen L. Seaborg in Washington, D.C., worked successfully to mediate mergers between the segregated groups.

-Mary Ingraham was president of the National Board of the YWCA from 1940 to 1946 and involved with the YWCA's war work and interracial efforts.
+YWCA USA used the classic "blue triangle" logo from its foundation until 1988, when it unveiled a new logo and identity designed by the renowned graphic designer Saul Bass.
+This was subsequently replaced with a new logo, designed by Landor Associates, in 2004.

 YWCA USA changed its corporate name from "Young Women's Christian Association of the United States of America, Inc." to "YWCA USA, Inc." in December 2015.